chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

 _Date TBD_

 ### Bugs Fixed
-* Fixed bug where user erroneously receives a Duplicate CHPL PRoduct Number error when editting a product
+* Fixed bug where user erroneously receives a Duplicate CHPL Product Number error when editing a product

 ---